atom/github/docs/rfcs/004-multi-file-diff.md

 ## Summary

-Users can select multiple files in unstaged changes and staged changes pane and see the diffs of selected files in one view, akin to the [`Files changed` tab in pull requests on github.com](https://github.com/atom/github/pull/1752/files).
+Users can select multiple files in unstaged changes and staged changes pane and see the diffs of selected files in one view, akin to the [`Files changed` tab in pull requests on github.com](https://github.com/atom/github/pull/1753/files).

 ## Motivation

-So that users can view a set of changes with more context before staging or committing those changes.
+So that users can view a full set of changes with more context before staging or committing those changes.

 The ability to display multiple diffs in one view will also serve as a building block for the following planned features:
 - [commit pane item](#1655) where it shows all changes in a single commit